fbgallet/roam-extension-stats/README.md

-# Block & Page Info v.4
+# Block & Page Info

 ### Get a quick overview of useful informations on any block, page or DNP and their children, in a small tooltip.
-Now, see page streak at a glance! (🆕 new in v.4)
+Now, see page streak at a glance and Pomodoros count (🆕 new in v.5)

-Update to v.4: February 23rd, 2023.
-See [changelog here](https://github.com/fbgallet/roam-extension-stats/blob/main/CHANGELOG.md) for an overview of updates and new features 🆕
+[See changelog here](https://github.com/fbgallet/roam-extension-stats/blob/main/CHANGELOG.md) for an overview of updates and new features 🆕

 ![block info v 4 1](https://user-images.githubusercontent.com/74436347/220415782-0a6084ac-8c19-4aa2-81a9-fd6890a2d335.gif)